rohlex18/ArtemisWorkshop/README.md

 ```

 ### 2. Setup Artemis Client
 [Visit this link](https://universityofadelaide.box.com/s/ywlggscc58hpwc7ekq3kpr0327fbswvz) and download the Artemis executable.
 Follow the install prompts and accept the firewall configuration options.
 Pick the **800x600 windowed** resolution so that there is room on your screen to also show the TCP Proxy.
 Double check the version is `2.7.5`.
-To play as a client click `Start Client`.
+Now, click `Start Client`.

 ![](img/artemis_welcome.png)

 **Do not supply the server address**.
-Instead enter your IP address `XXX.XXX.XXX.XXX` and click `Connect to Server`.
+Instead enter your IP address `XXX.XXX.XXX.XXX` and once the server is available and your TCP Proxy is ready (Step 1), click `Connect to Server`.

 ![](img/artemis_connect.png)

 Select your ship!
 If Artemis is full, you may have to select a different one.
-Select your role! `Main Screen` is meant for the ship's captain to coordinate the bridge - this role has **no controls**.
+Select your role! `Main Screen` must be selected by someone for the ship to enter the game - this is meant for the ship's captain to coordinate the bridge - this role has **no controls**.
 Each role is only available for one client per ship - so don't take all the roles!  `Helm` and `Weapons` are the easiest to get started.
-For the other roles, I suggest reading the [Wiki](https://artemissbs.fandom.com/wiki/ArtemisSBS_Wikia) for instructions.
+For the other roles, I suggest [reading the Wiki](https://artemissbs.fandom.com/wiki/ArtemisSBS_Wikia) for instructions.
 To join the game, click `Ready To Play`.

 ![](img/artemis_role_selection.png)